PolyArch/cs259/04-miniproj-1.md

 is useful for in-depth explanations of all the features.

 ### Task:
-Implement and evaluate a CUDA version of a 3D convolution kernel and "classifier" (i.e. a fully connected layer / matrix-vector multiply).
+Implement and evaluate a CUDA version of "Conv2D" convolution kernel (which is a 2D convolution + extended in the channel dimension) kernel) and "classifier" (i.e. a fully connected layer / matrix-vector multiply).
 Use these parameters from VGG:

 * Conv1:  Nx=224 Ny=224 Kx=3  Ky=3  Ni=64   Nn=64  (stride=1)